Your website's main navigation menu helps search engines find your website and humans navigate it.

 Think mobile.
 Even if you have a beautiful highly-designed menu on your site, make sure the info is organized in a way that will hold up on a mobile device where the menu changes to a simplified list.

-Menus are instrumental in optimizing your website for humans and search engines.
-But it's only a piece of the website optimization puzzle.
-See how you are doing across the board with our free self assessment.
+Menus are instrumental in optimizing your website for humans and search engines, alike.
+But it's only a piece of the website optimization and user experience puzzle.
+For a deeper dive, schedule a web marketing checkup.

 Lindsey is the director of web strategy at Tribute Media and holds a B.A. in English and Communication with an emphasis in Journalism.